dubaua/immerser/README.md

 ## Prepare your markup

-First, setup your fixed parent container as immerser parent container, and add `data-immerser` as default selector, or choose your own and pass it as value of `immerserSelector` option to immerser function.
+First, setup your fixed parent container as immerser parent container, and add `data-immerser` attribute.

-Next add `data-immerser-solid="solid-id"` attribute to each your fixed children to switch on scroll.
+Next place absolutely positioned children into immerser parent and add `data-immerser-solid="solid-id"` to each.

-Then add `data-immerser-layer` as default selector for your section and pass configuraton with `data-immerser-layer-config='{ "solid-id": "classname-modifier" }'`.
-Otherwise, you can pass configuration as `solidClassnameArray` option to the function.
+Then add `data-immerser-layer` attribute for each your section and pass configuraton with `data-immerser-layer-config='{ "solid-id": "classname-modifier" }'`.
+Otherwise, you can pass configuration as `solidClassnameArray` option to immerser.
 Config should contain JSON describing what class should be applied on solid element, when it over a section.
 Watch out JSON wants double quotes!

 Also feel free to add `data-immerser-pager` to create pager for your layers.